-The saying, “you only get one opportunity to make a first impression” accurately describes today’s marketing scenario.
-The current audience is more aware and keen on doing their own due diligence prior to engaging with brands.
+The saying, “You only get one opportunity to make a first impression” accurately describes today’s marketing scenario.
+The current audience is more aware and keener on doing their own due diligence before engaging with brands.
 One wrong message and you might never get a second chance.

-Therefore, we recommend using a mix of both implicit and explicit segmentation techniques because the buying behaviours are complex.
-Additionally, segmenting based on explicit traits and behaviour patterns gives you a complete picture of what the audience is seeking from you.
+Therefore, we recommend using a mix of both implicit and explicit segmentation techniques because buying behaviours are complex.
+Additionally, segmenting based on explicit traits and behaviour patterns gives you a complete picture of what the audience seeks from you.

-“Segmented Email Campaigns get 9.37% less unsubscription” - HubSpot Academy
+“Segmented Email Campaigns get 9.37% less unsubscription” - HubSpot Academy!

 There are 5 components you can follow to make sure your segmentation strategy is strong.

-Another popular segmentation strategy is based on lifecycle stages.
+Segmentation strategy is also based on lifecycle stages.
 Lifecycle stages refer to how far along someone is in your sales cycle (and how close they are to making a purchase).
-In HubSpot, the lifecycle stages used are:

 Subscriber > Lead > Marketing Qualified Lead > Sales Qualified Lead > Opportunity > Customer

 It’s critical to ensure the definition of when a user moves from one lifecycle stage to another so that they get the appropriate communication and you don’t miss out on any smart content that they should have received at a particular stage.

 Lead segmentation gives you an incredible opportunity to empower yourself and create powerful messaging that resonates with your target audience.
-Segmentation gives you a platform to understand which subgroup is most receptive to a certain type of messaging and content.
+Lead segmentation gives you a platform to understand which subgroup is the most receptive type of messaging and content.
 While the task might sound daunting, it is a step that can’t be overlooked.

 Gain expert insights to learn more about inbound methodologies and marketing automation